taimurshaikh/taimurshaikh/README.md

-- 👋 Columbia 26' CS & Entrepreneurship
+- 👋 Columbia 26' CS & Operations Research

 <!---
 taimurshaikh/taimurshaikh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.